tumblr_static_cg_logo_2013_jpg.jpg

 About

-Our one acre Community Garden is located on the corner of Park Ave and 9th St., Apopka, Fl.
-The land is loaned to us by the City of Apopka, Foliage Capital of the World.
-The Garden is managed and operated by the good people at The Big Potato Foundation, a non-profit 501c3 corporation serving our local community.
+Our one acre community garden is located on the corner of Park Ave and 9th St., Apopka, Fl.
+The land is loaned to us by the City of Apopka.
+The Garden is managed and operated by The Big Potato Foundation, a non-profit 501c3 corporation serving our local community.

-We offer raised garden beds, each one is four by sixteen feet long, so you may plant and grow the vegetables of your choice.
-For a small fee of $20 a year for a bed, you will have water, compost, guidance from the University of Florida publications and the opportunity to share gardening tips with other community gardeners.
+We offer raised garden beds, each measuring four feet by sixteen feet long.
+You may plant and grow the vegetables of your choice.
+For a small fee of $25 a year for a bed, you will have water, compost, guidance from the University of Florida publications and the opportunity to share gardening tips with other community gardeners.

 Organic Vegetable Gardening